 In our recent work (see "Rapport de Recherche"), we were interested by identifying some general principles governing chromatin folding.
 Therefore, for simplicity, we limit our approach to the simplest version of a block copolymer that we can build from the compartmentalization of the epigenome.
 It assumes that all specific interactions have the same strength whatever the chromatin type and whatever the location along the genome.
 However such two-parameter model needs to be refined in order to gain in predictability.
 In particular, the current model considers each domain as an homopolymer with uniform monomer-monomer interactions.
 This can only provide a coarse-grained understanding of epigenome folding and cannot account for variation in contact frequency and in particular for preferential pairwise (long-range) contact between discrete genomic loci.
-Recent studies (8, 10) have proposed that these site- and lineage-specific contacts mediated by architectural proteins (insulators, cohesin, mediators) might indeed play a key role in the folding of chromosomes at the sub-Mbp scale.
-Along the same line, anchoring at the membrane of particular sequence or/and epigenomic domains (via their association with lamina or nuclear pores) has been shown to be crucial for regulating both folding, expression and stability of the genome (40, 41, 15, 42).
-In addition to the global, non site-specific, interactions investigated by our current model, focal large-scale looping and anchoring might indeed contribute to spatial compartmentalization of domains (9, 10, 43).
+Recent studies (9, 10) have proposed that these site- and lineage-specific contacts mediated by architectural proteins (insulators, cohesin, mediators) might indeed play a key role in the folding of chromosomes at the sub-Mbp scale.
+Along the same line, anchoring at the membrane of particular sequence or/and epigenomic domains (via their association with lamina or nuclear pores) has been shown to be crucial for regulating both folding, expression and stability of the genome (45, 46, 15, 47).
+In addition to the global, non site-specific, interactions investigated by our current model, focal large-scale looping and anchoring might indeed contribute to spatial compartmentalization of domains (1, 10, 48).
 Therefore, further improvements of the model will require to augment the number of parameters by allowing for variability of interaction at the monomer scale, and to infer specific interaction strengths that predict at best the observed contact maps (see below).

 Moreover, we made the assumptions that the polymer chains are equilibrated.
-Detailed simulations of confined self-avoiding homopolymers (35) have suggested that strong topological constraints may slow down the chain dynamics such that equilibration of very long confined chains can be extremely long (35), well above the cell cycle length.
+Detailed simulations of confined self-avoiding homopolymers (40) have suggested that strong topological constraints may slow down the chain dynamics such that equilibration of very long confined chains can be extremely long (40), well above the cell cycle length.
 However, recent theoretical studies (Rosa & Everaers, personal communications) have estimated that below few Mbps, the typical length scale investigated in our preliminary, topological confinement is negligible and polymer chains may safely be considered as equilibrated.
-This is no more the case if considering the full genome (expect for small genomes like yeasts).
+This is no more the case if considering the full genome (except for small genomes like yeasts).

 However, it is clear (even at short length scale) that the self-consistent approach can only give an approximate solution of chromatin folding due to the rough treatment of excluded volume.
-The next step will be to use efficient full mumerical simulation such as the one developed by P. Carrivain who was post-doc in Cavalli's lab and is currently in our group under the supervision of R. Everaers and myself.
-Pascal is working on simulating the nuclear organisation of the complete diploid genome of Drosophila: starting from an initial condition (the so-called Rabl configuration) that corresponds to the chromosome organisation at the entry of the cell cycle (after mitosis) in this specie, he is currently simultaing the relaxation dynamics toward equilibrium (Fig. 8) for a simple generic model that only takes into account geometrical and topological constraints; the comparison with recent Hi-C maps obtained in the Cavalli's lab at different stages of embryonic developement as well as for mutants (see ANR project below) will allow us to decipher to what extend we may need to introduce additional specific epigenomic-driven interaction between monomers or between monomer and the nuclear membrane.
+The next step will be to use efficient full mumerical simulation such as the one developped by P. Carrivain who was post-doc in Cavalli's lab and is currently in our group under the supervision of R. Everaers and myself.
+Pascal is working on simulating the nuclear organisation of the complete diploid genome of Drosophila : starting from an initial condition (the so-called Rabl configuration) that corresponds to the chromosome organisation at the entry of the cell cycle (after mitosis) in this specie, he is currently simultaing the relaxation dynamics toward equilibrium (Fig. 13) for a simple generic model that only takes into account geometrical and topological constraints; the comparison with recent Hi-C maps obtained in the Cavalli's lab at different stages of embryonic developement as well as for mutants (see ANR project below) will allow us to decipher to what extend we may need to introduce additional specific epigenomicdriven interaction between monomers or between monomer and the nuclear membrane.
+As shown in 13, we have already very good results that we are aiming to publish very soon.